zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-overview.md

 - `capacity`: Total quantity of instances reserved by the customer.
 - `virtualMachinesAllocated`: List of VMs allocated against the capacity reservation and count toward consuming the capacity.
 These VMs are either **Running** or **Stopped** (**Allocated**), or they're in a transitional state such as **Starting** or **Stopping**.
 This list doesn't include the VMs that are in a deallocated state, which are referred to as **Stopped** (deallocated).
-- `virtualMachinesAssociated`: List of VMs associated with the capacity reservation.
+- `virtualMachinesAssociated`: List of VMs associated to the capacity reservation.
 This list has all the VMs that were configured to use the reservation, including the ones that are in a deallocated state.

 The previous example starts with `capacity` as 2 and the length of `virtualMachinesAllocated` and `virtualMachinesAssociated` as 0.